What's happening at Andover's Orton-Gillingham Reading Center located on Main Street?

 We believe these indicate a person with higher intellect, many positive characteristics, and a very capable individual who needs to learn differently than how reading and spelling is traditionally taught in most school settings.

-We teach the strategies to enable someone with dyslexia to learn how to read and spell
+We teach the strategies to enable someone with dyslexia to learn how to read and improve spelling

 independently for life.